 - Get on the National Do Not Call Registry.
 Visit donotcall.gov or call 1-888-382-1222.
 This will not only protect you from potential scams but will also keep your phone from ringing off the hook with annoying telemarketing calls.

 - Keep in touch with others.
-The older we get the harder it is to stay in contact with friends and family members, but isolation can make us vulnerable.
+The older we get, the harder it is to stay in contact with friends and family members, but isolation can make us vulnerable.

 - Get out the scissors.
-Tear, or shred credit card receipts, bank statements, solicitations, and financial records before disposing of them.
+Tear, or shred credit card receipts, bank statements, solicitations, and financial records before disposing them.

 - Put down the pen.
 Do not sign any documents that you do not fully understand without first talking them over with an attorney or trusted family member.